 SOS Inventory is ideal for small to medium sized businesses looking for powerful, yet affordable inventory software.
-Do not let the price tag deceive you; you can perform every inventory control function in SOS Inventory that you can with high end ERP software.
+Do not let the price tag deceive you; you can perform every control for inventory function in SOS Inventory that you can with high end ERP software.
 Accessed and stored in the cloud, SOS will manage your purchases, warehousing, sales, stock and more.
 Run over 60 different reports for a full view of your inventory at any point in time.
 Identify top sellers, products that require re-ordering and items about to expire that need to be sold at a discount.

 Is your inventory manager struggling to keep his data up to date on desktop spreadsheets?
 On top of monitoring staff, communication with other departments, being responsible for company policies and meeting compliance requires, the accuracy of your physical inventory counts falls on his shoulders.
 He needs accurate information for analysis to make modifications and recommendations.
 He strives to minimize cost while safeguarding quality.
 Even if your business is using QuickBooks Online, matching up the warehouse’s numbers with the accounting department’s figures is limited by QBO’s inventory functionality.
 Why not empower him with the intelligence of SOS Inventory software?

-Store Inventory Control
+How to Do Inventory Control

 Do you maintain inventory at a brick and mortar store location?
 When a truck pulls in with new arrivals, does it lead to chaos in the back of your shop?
 You can keep your products organized to avoid dead stock and the resulting waste and loss of money by relying on SOS Inventory to manage your physical count process.
 When you scan the barcodes of new store items, your inventory counts, costs, and other pertinent information are all simultaneously updated in real-time across your organization.